bluetuith-org/haraltd/docs/daemon-rpc-spec.md

 - A [File Transfer](#33210-file-transfer) response with the **"status"** property set only to `"queued"` if the provided file was queued for transfer, or
 - An [Error](#3322-error) if the provided file was not queued for transfer.

-#### 3.5.3.10. device opp cancel-transfer
+#### 4.4.3.10. device opp cancel-transfer

 Cancel an existing Object Push file transfer session with a device.
-This can be any currently running transfer, for example if the Object Push server is receiving a file, or a file is currently being sent to the device after setting up an Object Push session.
+This can be any currently running transfer, for example if the Object Push daemon is receiving a file, or a file is currently being sent to the device after setting up an Object Push session.

 | Option    | Required | Default Value | Description                          |